-- Refer to the below policies on administrative costs on sponsored projects: - Uniform Guidance §200.413 (c) Direct Costs - University of Illinois, OBFS, Sponsored Projects Cost Principles, Treatment of Select Items of Cost - Additional guidance can be found at: - Cost Principles FAQs - Request to charge administrative costs directly to a sponsored project can be done thru: - o Form A Direct Charge Certain Item(s) of Costs - The chart below can help to differentiate duties that are categorized as Administrative vs. Programmatic.
-Administrative duties would require an additional approval if they meet the four criteria and are specifically requested.
+- Refer to the below policies on administrative costs on sponsored projects: - o Uniform Guidance §200.413 (c) Direct Costs3 - University of Illinois, Sponsored Projects Cost Principles, Treatment of Select Items of Cost4 - Additional guidance can be found at: - o Cost Principles FAQs5 - Request to charge administrative costs directly to a sponsored project can be done with: - o Form A Direct Charge Certain Item(s) of Costs6 - The chart below can help to differentiate duties that are categorized as Administrative vs. Programmatic.
+Administrative duties will require additional approval if they meet the four criteria and are specifically requested.
 Programmatic duties being charged directly to a sponsored project would not require additional approval.